 While many talk about the US “defaulting” on their obligations, so far the US has never missed a payment on their debt obligations, despite political wranglings.

 If instructed to do so by Congress, the US Treasury also has options that it can exercise that may allow it to finance the government’s activities for a limited time without an increase to the debt limit.
-These are known as “Extraordinary Measures” and include short-term solutions such as delaying investments to government stability funds, contributions to civil service employee pension plans or in the worst case, even borrowing from those funds.
+These are known as “Extraordinary Measures” and include short-term solutions such as delaying investments in government stability funds, contributions to civil service employee pension plans, or, in the worst case, even borrowing from those funds.